romaha17/Sudoku-Solver/README.md

-# 🧩 Sudoku Solver – PB071 Homework 02
+# 🧩 Sudoku Solver

-This repository contains a C implementation of a **Sudoku assistant** developed as part of the **PB071 (C Programming)** course.
+This repository contains a C implementation of a **Sudoku assistant** developed as part of the C Programming course.
 The main goal of the assignment is not to solve all types of Sudoku puzzles, but to implement a logic-based elimination approach to solve **simple, uniquely solvable** puzzles.

 ---